 Born July 26, 1948, to the late Raymond Edward Dobbins and Leah Elizabeth Blickenstaff Dobbins, he was a veteran of the U.S. Navy and served as a machinist mate on a destroyer during the Vietnam Era.
 He retired from Jamison Door Co. after 31 years of service.

-Mick had a long career as a firefighter.
+Mick dedicated 50 years to the fire service as a volunteer.
 He followed his father, “Ray” Dobbins, into the fire service, joining the Antietam Fire Company in September 1964 at age 16.
 Mick devoted his time there to running calls, helping with fundraising events, and attending meetings and trainings.
 For years, he helped run the bingo tent at fire company carnivals.
 Later in life, he joined the Western Enterprise Volunteer Fire Co. #4, where he served as president for three years until his death.
 He was at the fire house daily, completing tasks to keep operations running smoothly.
 Mick was instrumental in establishing a substation in the west end of Hagerstown for an ambulance and in starting the process for the company to acquire a new ladder truck.

 Mick leaves his loving wife, Anna V. Hill-Dobbins; his children, Shawn, Brandon, Jonathan (fiancée Peyton), Elizabeth (husband Steve), Stephanie, and Jenny; grandchildren, Lily, Leah, Aubrey, Ava, Bailey, Logan, Lindsey, Josh, and Corey; great-grandson, Keaton; sister, Linda; brother, Dennis; aunts, uncles, nieces, nephews, cousins, and friends.